Corvusoft/restbed/README.md

+build instruction including how to install in an alternative directory. cmake -DCMAKE_INSTALL_PREFIX=/tmp ..

 ### What is this repository for? ###

 Restbed is a C++ framework that enables you to embed RESTful services within your application.
 Restbed is designed